Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 We want to fine-tune the models to see if we can improve the model performances.

 ### Fine-tuning
-The idea is to fine-tune the models using a **synthetic dataset** created from a larger LLM (gpt-3.5-turbo)
+The idea is to fine-tune the models using a **synthetic dataset** created by a larger LLM (gpt-3.5-turbo)

 We use [axolotl](https://axolotl-ai-cloud.github.io/axolotl/) to fine-tune the models on a dual GPU NVIDIA RTX 3090 (24GB VRAM on each card) PC using a synthetic dataset created from another LLM.

 #### Synthetic dataset creation

-We need a dataset with generic texts that can be used with various forms.
+We need a dataset containing generic texts that can be used across various forms.
-Ideally we consider user data forms, clinical cases, gym card plans, hotel bookings, taxes forms, etc.
+Ideally we consider: user data forms, clinical cases, gym card plans, hotel bookings, taxes forms, etc.

 ```python
     system_prompt = """